Who pays for the rehearsal dinner?

 Risk:Requires detailed cost breakdown

-When one family invites 25 guests and the other invites 10, a 50/50 split creates inequity: the smaller family’s cost-per-guest is 2.5x higher.
-This isn’t abstract math.
-Adams found that perceived inequity produces resentment in the disadvantaged party and guilt in the advantaged party—neither emotion you want at a wedding.
+When one family invites 25 guests and the other invites 10, a flat 50/50 split quietly breaks that link: the smaller family’s cost-per-guest is 2.5x higher.
+They’re subsidizing invitations that aren’t theirs.
+It isn’t abstract—it’s the kind of perceived imbalance that hardens into resentment at exactly the wrong moment.

-The solution: Proportional splitting based on guest count aligns inputs (money) with outputs (guests served).
+The fix: Splitting by guest count keeps money and guests aligned.
 Each family pays roughly the same per-person cost.
-No family subsidizes the other’s invitations.
-Equity is maintained.
+No family subsidizes the other’s invitations, and nobody is left doing the resentful arithmetic afterward.

 The out-of-town guest problem